 NOTE 1—If an AP MLD has only one affiliated AP, a multi-link probe response will not provide additional information compared to a Probe Response frame that is not a multi-link probe response.

-An MLD SME may generate a multi-link probe request by calling MLME-SCAN.request with the ScanType set to MULTI_LINK PROBE.
+An MLD SME may generate a multi-link probe request by calling MLME-SCAN.request with the ScanType (#16779)parameter set to (#16780)MULTI-LINK PROBE.
 A multi-link probe request is a Probe Request frame that is sent as a non- scanning probe request transmission (see 11.1.4.3.8 (Non-scanning probe request transmission)).
 The Probe Request frame shall be formatted as follows:

-either with the Address 1 field set to the broadcast address and the Address 3 field set to the BSSID of an AP, or with the Address 1 field set to the BSSID of an AP’s BSS.
+either with the Address 1 field set to the broadcast address and the Address 3 field set to the BSSID of an AP, or with the Address 1 (#15518) and Address 3 fields set to the BSSID of an (#17821)AP.

 with the AP MLD ID subfield (if present in the Probe Request Multi-Link element) set to the AP MLD ID that identifies the targeted AP MLD with which the requested AP(s) are affiliated.